-The Baylor Doctor of Education (EdD) in K-12 Educational Leadership is a cohort-based practitioner-oriented doctoral program for leaders of schools educational systems, and agencies.
-Designed for the dedicated working education professional, the program prepares highly qualified practitioners to lead K-12 education institutions, while refining skills for executive positions in public, Christian, and private educational systems or agencies.
+The Baylor Doctor of Education (EdD) in K-12 Educational Leadership is a cohort-based practitioner-oriented doctoral program for leaders of schools, educational systems, and agencies.
+Designed for the dedicated working education professional with weekend scheduling, the program prepares highly qualified practitioners to lead K-12 education institutions, while refining skills for executive positions in public, Christian, and private educational systems or agencies.

 The Baylor EdD in K-12 Educational Leadership emphasizes complex problem solving for educational leaders.
 The Baylor program trains visionary leaders who are prepared to face the data-driven challenges of today’s educational landscape.